Quickscribe Services Ltd.

 Forest and Environment News:

-Superintendent Chosen for Professional Governance Office
+Superintendent Chosen For Professional Governance Office

-The Government of British Columbia has announced that Paul Craven will lead the new Office of the Superintendent of Professional Governance.
-The office will oversee five regulatory bodies to ensure qualified professionals are acting in the public interest.
 Craven brings significant experience to the role of superintendent, having previously served in the BC Environmental Assessment Office as executive director of strategic services and compliance.
 He will oversee professional regulators for agrologists, biologists, foresters, engineers, geoscientists, and applied science technicians and technologists in BC who work in a range of fields, including the natural resources sector.
-Read the BC Government news release
+Read the BC Government news release.

 Update on the new Fisheries Act – the Senate